Bali Right Now

 HIGH RISKTrigger:A light blue taxi refuses the meter outside the airport

-Drivers copy the Blue Bird look with similar paint, logos, or names like Blue Biro, then quote inflated fixed fares around Ngurah Rai Airport, Kuta, Seminyak, and Legian.
-Some claim the meter is broken after you are already moving.
+Drivers copy the Blue Bird branding with similar names like Blue Biro or Blue Dragon, then quote inflated flat fares around Ngurah Rai Airport, Kuta, Seminyak, and Legian.
+Some switch off the meter or claim it is broken once the ride has started.

 -